 If you think NYC has cornered the market on bold tastes and ethnic cuisine, a visit to one of these restaurants will prove that the boundaries of creative cooking have forged into small towns.
 These villages may be quintessentially all-American, but they serve a cornucopia of globetrotting cuisines.
 The culinary scenes in Saratoga, Lake Placid and Ithaca are wide awake year-round, so restaurants can be just as crowded in January as in July.
-Bring on the polar vortex and get out of town to taste for yourself.
+Get out of town to taste for yourself.

 The Eats: One Caroline Street Bistro